-Luxurious Tree House in the Mountains on Working Farm Taos, New MexicoTaos, New Mexico (United States)
+Luxurious Tree House on a Working Farm in the Mountains near Santa Fe, New MexicoTaos, New Mexico (United States of America)

 - Shared Barbecue

 - Linens and pillows

 No Infants allowed Under 2 years old

 - No events

 Some spaces are shared